 Exactly Who to Invite to Your Wedding, According to a Planner

-Deciding who to invite to your wedding is likely one of the first big tasks you'll encounter when starting the planning process.
-And it's a biggie for sure.
+Deciding who to invite to your wedding is likely one of the first big tasks you'll encounter when starting the wedding planning process, and it's a biggie for sure.
 The number of people you invite will impact your venue selection, wedding style and most importantly, your budget.
 The more guests you invite, the more you'll likely spend, so it's not a decision to be taken lightly.
 If you're staring down a blank guest list doc, we're here to help you get started.
 We talked to wedding planner Laetitia "LT" Townson of House of BASH in Atlanta to give you the full rundown on how to decide who to invite to your wedding.
 And don't forget to check out The Knot Guest List Manager, a free tool to help you keep your crew organized.

 Who to Invite to Your Wedding